andrewrk/libsoundio/README.md

  * No references.
  * No linking against libstdc++.

-Don't get tricked - this is a *C library*, not a C++ library.
+Do not be fooled - this is a *C library*, not a C++ library.
 We just take advantage of a select few C++11 compiler features such as templates, and then link against libc.